cyberomin/cyberomin.github.io/_posts/2017-06-24-terraform-part-ii.md

 >A round robin is an arrangement of choosing all elements in a group equally in some rational order, usually from the top to the bottom of a list and then starting again at the top of the list and so on.
 A simple way to think of round robin is that it is about "taking turns."
 Used as an adjective, round robin becomes "round-robin.” - [WhatIs](http://whatis.techtarget.com/definition/round-robin).

 In the last section of our load balancer resource block, we attach our droplets to the load balancer using `droplet_ids`.
 We use string interpolation to reference the droplet ids, this, is how Terraform builds its dependency graph.
-There is a convention to using interpolation in Terraform, it follows the pattern of ${RESOURCE_TYPE.RESOURCE_NAME.ATTRIBUTE_NAME}.
+There is a convention to using interpolation in Terraform, it follows the pattern of **${RESOURCE_TYPE.RESOURCE_NAME.ATTRIBUTE_NAME}**.
 In our case here, we are referencing the `digitalocean_droplets` resource with the name of `web` and we are getting all its `id` attributes.

 With the set up above, we have been able to put together a simple layer 4 load balancing.
 The only missing bit here is a database server.